AdiBruchian/what-is-your-Inside-Out-emotion/README.md

 dropout_methods/resnet_shakedrop.py | Implements the ResNet-18 model with ShakeDrop layers.
-checkpoints | Directory that stores model checkpoints during training. results | Directory that contains JSON files with experiment results for different dropout methods and parameters on the validation set.
+checkpoints | Directory that stores model checkpoints during training. results | Directory that contains JSON files with experiment results for different dropout methods and parameters on the validation set. images | Directory that contains all the images that used in the project.

 # How to run this code
 To run this code, follow these steps: